 Zhou is a federation with one nation multi-systems which eventually led to centuries of wars and the disintegration of China until First Emperor Qi reunited the land under a centralised government.

 One nation, but multi-systems.
 Sounds like trying to please everyone yet fail to please anyone.
-Strikes me as a similar aspect of multiculturalism where each group is vying for its own interests and not that of the society which they move too.
+Strikes me as a similar aspect of multiculturalism where each group is vying for its own interests and not that of the society which they move into.
 Hmmmm…. interesting and over 2,300 years ago.
 Do we ever learn from our past I wonder?

 All Things Chinese

-The worst would be the situation when the multi-systems are ruled under multi-legal-systems, with each state or region having its own set of laws.
+The worst would be the situation when the multi-systems are ruled under multi-legal systems, with each state or region having its own set of laws.

-It’s fascinating you’ve observed that under “multi-culturalism”, “each group is vying for its own interests and not that of the society which they move too”.
+It’s fascinating you’ve observed that under “multi-culturalism”, “each group is vying for its own interests and not that of the society which they move to”.
 I learned both Joshua Wong, the Hong Kong pro-demo-independence protest leader, and Ho Wan-see, the woman singer who made a pro-demo-Hong Kong independence speech on the UN Denise, are the descendants of Vietnamese refugees.

 I fear this to be a dangerous approach to an already established society and culture.
 It is somewhat like giving children everything they want so you do not suffer their cries of torture over not getting that candy.
 When one tries to do good deeds for the appearance of being virtuous, it is a fake virtue.
 And self-defeating.